Testing must be done on war footing

 The country of 51 million people has devised rapid tests and told medical authorities to not deny screening to anyone, even if they are not citizens or residents.
 The administration worked with biotech firms to develop rapid tests and sanctioned local governments to test people at drive-through stations – where people pull up in cars and get tested for the virus.

-Other countries such as Vietnam and Singapore have also followed the model of South Korea, which has tested the highest number of people per capita in the world.

 “Some countries have been very aggressive and have actually done quite a good job.
-Other countries have been quite lackadaisical and, I think, have suffered immensely from it.
-And I think there are lessons to be learned for all of us,” Ashish Jha, who runs the Harvard Global Health Institute, told NPR on Friday.
+Other countries have been quite lackadaisical and, I think, have suffered immensely from it...,” Ashish Jha, who runs the Harvard Global Health Institute, told NPR on Friday.

 A second expert said on condition of anonymity that it was unclear if India was testing enough people.